 With a little inspiration, old picture frames can dress up any room.
 When shopping, look for designs with character.
-Don't worry too much about scrapes, nicks, and chips—those issues are easily fixed with a bit of TLC and a coat of fresh paint.
-We love the idea of using frames of varying shapes and sizes to hold jewelry.
-Basic hooks keep necklaces and bracelets in line, while metal wire stretched across the frame holds dangling earrings.
+Don't worry too much about scrapes, nicks, and chips.
+If you don't prefer the wabi-sabi style, these minor imperfections can easily be fixed with a bit of TLC and a coat of fresh paint.
+Collect frames in a similar palette to create a cohesive gallery wall, or leave out the artwork and layer frames in various shapes and sizes for eye-catching mantel decor.

-Baskets are the optimal decorating tool.
-They come in various shapes, sizes, colors, and weaves, and they can be found secondhand for only a few dollars (or less!).
+Baskets come in various shapes, sizes, colors, and weave patterns, and they can be found secondhand for only a few dollars (or less!).
 When choosing baskets for your home, consider your needs.
 If you need wall art in your kitchen, choose bright baskets to hang over a banquette.
 Or, if you need more storage in the bedroom, look for large, wide baskets to stash extra linens and pillows.

 Whether it's the full fixture, just the shade, or only the base, there are so many ways to refresh a secondhand lamp.
-A custom design made with an oil-base paint marker embellishes this colorful lamp base.
+Use an oil-based paint marker to embellish a plain ceramic or glass lamp base.
 Flower decals, rope, embroidery floss, felt, and other crafting supplies are other ideal tools for transforming a boring lampshade.

-Editor's Tip: If you're purchasing a lamp base, most stores will let you plug it in before you buy to make sure that it works.
+Editor's Tip: When purchasing a lamp base, most stores will let you plug it in before you buy to make sure that it works.
 Just ask at the register.